 set_loss_function to set the wrong loss function will result in an error during training.

 The ground-truth masks are expected to be different as well, although they are loaded the same way.
 Instead of having pixel values of 0 and 255, they should have integer values mapping to the corresponding class for that pixel; the background and two different objects could be labeled as 0, 1, and 2 respectively.

 Generating and Applying the Segmentation Mask

-Since the fully connected output is a one-channel greyscale image, it must be rounded or thresholded to get a binary segmentation mask.
+The fully connected output is a one-channel greyscale image for binary segmentation; it must be rounded or thresholded to get a binary mask.
 The vegetation segmentation tool does this using the Otsu thresholding method in OpenCV.

 Since the size of the output layer cannot change, the masks are always output in the same dimensions.
 This means that the mask must be resized to the same width and height as the original image before being applied.
 See the vegetation segmentation tool for an example of how to do this.